-RadBlock (RadBlock™) Potassium Iodide (KI) tablets are approved by Health Canada at KI Canada's request for use in radiation emergencies involving radioactive iodine.
+RadBlock (RadBlock™) Potassium Iodide (KI) tablets are approved by Health Canada for use in radiation emergencies involving radioactive iodine.
 The tablets, if taken when advised by health officials in a radiation emergency, saturate the thyroid with healthy, stable iodine, and thus block the uptake of dangerous, cancer causing radioactive iodine.

 The American Academy of Pediatrics (AAP) has recommended that parents, schools and childcare centers within 10 miles of a nuclear power plant or depot have ready access to potassium iodide tablets.
 The tablets can help protect children against thyroid cancer in the event of radiation exposure.